-Universities Lack or inexistence in most sports disciplines of sports infrastructure and the few that exist do not have a governance plan that allows their adequate, self-sustaining and adequate operation Could provide much-needed sports infrastructure given the general lack in the country Sports infrastructures that have a governance plan that guarantees their sustainability and that fulfills its purpose for the sports development of the country Non-profit organizations society Lack of sports facilities (infrastructure and sports equipment) at the public sector level, if your parents do not have the money to pay for the private sector offer.
-Sports infrastructures and their governance plan that allows their self-sustainability and their correct post-game operation Adequate infrastructure that has its governance plan that guarantees its sustainability and that fulfills its purpose for the sports development of the country is special in the long term No direct comment businessmen strata, regardless of the Improvement of existing sports infrastructure and new construction.
+Universities Lack or inexistence in most sports disciplines of sports infrastructure and the few that exist do not have a governance plan that allows their adequate, self-sustaining and adequate operation Could provide much-needed sports infrastructure given the general lack in the country Sports infrastructures that have a governance plan that guarantees their sustainability and that fulfills its purpose for the sports development of the country No direct comment Non-profit organizations society Lack of sports facilities (infrastructure and sports equipment) at the public sector level, if your parents do not have the money to pay for the private sector offer.
+Sports infrastructures and their governance plan that allows their self-sustainability and their correct post-game operation Adequate infrastructure that has its governance plan that guarantees its sustainability and that fulfills its purpose for the sports development of the country is special in the long term No direct comment businessmen Lack of accessible infrastructure in all strata, regardless of the type of discipline and in the cases that exist, the vast majority are in poor condition for both athletes and spectators.
+All this affects the development of high-performance sport and sport for all Improvement of existing sports infrastructure and new construction.
 That the high-performance center and sports infrastructures have a dedicated and permanently guaranteed budget granted without political criteria or purposes, that they have governance plans.
 Create a complementary project to the games for training in administration and maintenance of structures, adequately training the personnel who will oversee these infrastructures, who are not door openers, to guarantee the long-term sustainability of the infrastructures Ensure the construction and/or remodeling in accordance with the international regulations of the international federations of sports infrastructures with governance plans No direct comment